avchrisr/peloton-pace/README.md

 ## TO DO

 * user profile page button layout refine
+* "more" button to fetch more workout histories on the list page
 * update the main home page stats and charts to use real data
 * react context appears lost upon browser refresh. how to keep it stateful? (localStorage?)
 * implement secure password change workflow